Cooking Wild Game: Jalapeno Duck Poppers

 - 1 bottle Italian Dressing

-- 6 Jalapenos (large) Diced finely- Deseed jalapenos before dicing if you want a milder taste.
+- 6 Jalapenos (large) Diced finely- Deseed jalapenos before dicing if you want a milder flavor.

 - 1/2 Sweet Onion Diced finely- Optional Ingredient

 - 1 block Cream Cheese Warm your cream cheese before adding in diced ingredients.

 - 12 Toothpicks

 - Marinate your strips in Italian dressing overnight or at least 4 hours before cooking.